noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Do'ghym.md

 # Description

-Walkers in the Forgotten Ways, Followers of [[150-200 Notes/151 Archive/2022 Notes/11 Weeping City/11.02 Wiki/005.
-People/Gods/Kiaransalee\|Kiaransalee]] - recluse wizards of death, undeath and revenge; masters of necromancy magics.
+Walkers in the Forgotten Ways, Followers of [[Kiaransalee\|Kiaransalee]] - recluse wizards of death, undeath and revenge; masters of necromancy magics.

 # Relationships